jonatasbaldin/jonatasbaldin.github.io/about.md

 I'm 23 years old (now I need to remember updating this every year...).
 I was born in Brazil and live here since.
 I chose to write primarily in English because I can reach a lot more than Brazilian Portuguese.

 I was a infrastructure focused guy until August/2016, but as life is a surprise box, now I'm a full-time software developer! (who would imagine?).
-I'm working at [Maecenas](https://maecenas.com).

 Besides working, I also **love** giving talks, attending to conferences and even help organizing them.
 You can take look at my participations [here]({{ site.url }}/community.html ).